samith95/payment-gateway-api/README.md

 ```

 ### Future work
 * Implementation of proper data structure for financial information such as money amounts.
+* Any sensitive card details storage should adhere to PCI data security standard requirements, in this solution, the CVV is
+not persisted into the db as only if needed, these information are required to be stored.
 * Currency conversion, [API](https://exchangeratesapi.io/) can be used to query foreign exchange rates for currency conversion.
 By integrating with this API, the currency code check can also be improved as the proposed solution only
 checks whether the code is a 3 letter string without checking if it is an actual currency code.